 Reading through Adafruit AS7341 Arduino library implementation of

 readAllChannels(), I was happy to see it mostly confirmed information I understood from datasheet reading.
 It also had something else: how to configure AS7341 sensor multiplexor (SMUX).
 Details of which were critical information completely missing from the datasheet, mere a note that AMS provides sample code.
+[Update: Details were in an Application Note.]
 I say sample code is a poor substitute for proper documentation and my position remains unchanged.

 I thought I might have a good shot at figuring out SMUX configuration registers, given that I have found three sample points.
 DFRobot has an Arduino AS7341 library.
 Adafruit has their own implementation of an Arduino AS7341 library.
 And hidden in the examples folder of Adafruit’s library is an Arduino sketch that doesn’t use Adafruit’s library at all, written by an AMS application support engineer.
 Comparing and contrasting between them should tell me a lot!

 Unfortunately, as soon as I took a closer look my expectation went down in flames.
 These three examples are writing the exact same bytes to the exact same registers.
 There’s nothing to compare and contrast at all.
 This feels like someone at AMS wrote a SMUX configuration at one point and it’s just been copied and pasted ever since.
 All we really have to work with are the skimpy comments in these configuration routines.